Satochi001/Satochi001/README.md

-💡 * I see technology as an hobbie and not profession / Always be the best you can be – because your potential is limitless. *
+💡 * I see technology as an hobbie / Always be the best you can be – because your potential is limitless. *